-Tutor Program Tip - Get Organized: Part 1
+Success Tip: Get Organized, Part 1

 No matter what time of the semester, it is never too late to get organized.
 Getting organized and planning a schedule for the semester is part of being a successful college student.
 Building self-management skills are not only essential for college, but are important for life as well.
-In order to develop these skills, it may helpful to know that while high school students are in class for almost 35 hours a week, college students are in class for only 12-15 hours per week plus lab time.
+In order to develop these skills, it may be helpful to know that while high school students are in class for almost 35 hours a week, college students are in class for only 12-15 hours per week plus lab time.
 Most work must be completed outside of class.
-Self/Time-management skills not only reduce stress but also are highly marketable skills.
+Self- and time-management skills not only reduce stress, but are also highly marketable skills.
 Developing these skills now will pay off later.

-Based on your class schedule, make out a daily/weekly schedule of your class, work, and extracurricular activities?
+Based on your class schedule, make out a daily/weekly schedule of your class, work, and extracurricular activities.
 Along with scheduled classes, work, etc., you should schedule study time too.